-The Board intends to hold board meetings regularly at least four times a year at approximately quarterly intervals which are normally scheduled in the fourth quarter of the preceding year.
+The Board intends to hold board meetings regularly at least four times a year at approximately quarterly intervals which are normally scheduled in the fourth quarter of the year.
 Notices of not less than fourteen days will be given for all regular board meetings to provide all Directors with an opportunity to attend and include matters in the agenda for regular board meetings.
-And the Board will also hold meeting on other occasions when a board-level decision on a particular matter is required, reasonable notice will generally be given.
+The Board will also hold meeting on other occasions when a board-level decision on a particular matter is required.
+Reasonable notice will generally be given.

-During the year ended 31 December 2014, four Board meetings were held in March, August, September and October 2014.
-The attendance records of the Directors at these board meetings are set out below:
+During the year ended 31 December 2015, two Board meetings and one general meeting had been held.
+The attendance records of the Directors at these meetings are set out below: